michiel1106/clearviews-multiloader/README.md

 ### ModMenu English Description

-This setup uses Blossom to string replace the English description to be the one set in `gradle.properties`.
-You can check all current string replacements in the `blossom` block in `build.gradle.kts`.
+This setup uses processResources to string replace the English description to be the one set in `gradle.properties`.
+You can change the default translation file in the `processResources` block in `build.gradle.kts`.